Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Zimbabwe.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Zimbabwe.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Zimbabwe.

 Zimbabwe is a landlocked country in southern Africa lying wholly within the tropics.
 The country has borders with Botswana to the southwest, Mozambique to the east, South Africa to the south, Zambia to the north, and meets Namibia at its westernmost point.
 It straddles an extensive high inland plateau that drops northwards to the Zambezi valley along the border with Zambia; and similarly drops southwards to the Limpopo valley and the border with South Africa.